2026-2027 ERAS Residency Application Guide

 Technically, the residency personal statement allows for 28,000 characters.
 We do not recommend using all of this space.
 Keep your personal statement to one typed page, which is about 700-800 words.

-A stand out essay can be enough to get you an interview offer while a poor statement can shut the door on an otherwise top-tier applicant.
+A standout essay can be enough to get you an interview offer, while a poor statement can shut the door on an otherwise top-tier applicant.
 View our database of Residency Personal Statement Samples, take careful care editing, ask mentors for feedback, and consider professional personal statement editing.

-3 | ERAS Letters of Recommendation
+4 | ERAS Letters of Recommendation

 It’s ideal to find writers from a range of different specialties and experiences who you have worked closely with, know you extremely well, and who will speak highly of your skills, work ethic, and personal characteristics.
 You must have at least one letter from an attending you worked with closely, a department chair, or a mentor in your chosen specialty so that they can speak to your aptitude and suitability for that specific specialty.